We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 While Amazon and eBay are often the go-to ways to get rid of your unwanted collectibles, the volume of items on their marketplace is huge.
 This makes it much harder to find a buyer.
 Don’t get lost in the crowd, and try these efficient selling methods instead:

 Many people overlook independently-owned gaming stores and head straight to GameStop to sell their video games and consoles.
-GameStop doesn’t always give you the best price, so I encourage you to shop around.
+While GameStop is convenient and available almost everywhere, they don’t always give you the best price so I encourage you to shop around.
 Head to any local, independently-owned gaming stores and see what kind of price they offer you.

 Some stores specialize in retro games and might be a good fit if you own any classic systems.
 Specialty gaming stores usually accept a wider variety of video games and collectibles.
 While GameStop doesn’t take trading cards or figurines, a retro gaming shop might.